Sina-kr-AI/Men-Women/README.md

 - During training, the model showed signs of **overfitting**.
 This means the model performed well on the training data but its accuracy on validation/test data decreased.
 To address this issue, techniques such as data augmentation, dropout, and regularization can be considered in future improvements.

+## Tips

+- To work with the dataset, we need to create the following structure: